Ashley

 Editorial & Reference

-Ashley Rickards: The Voice of Jenna Hamilton in Awkward. and Sam Walker in One Tree Hill
+Ashley Rickards: Jenna Hamilton in Awkward. & One Tree Hill

 Frequently Asked